-This online event – co-organized by the Geneva Human Rights Platform, UN-Habitat, the Global Land Tool Network, the Geneva Cities Hub, the Habitat International Coalition – will discuss the draft General Comment on land and ESCR and its links with the UN human rights treaty body system, the UN Declaration on the rights of peasants and the UN Declaration and Expert Mechanism on the rights of indigenous peoples.
+This online event – co-organized by the Geneva Human Rights Platform, UN-Habitat, the Global Land Tool Network, the Geneva Cities Hub, the Habitat International Coalition – builds on previous exchanges between the organizers and the rapporteurs of the draft GC.

 Discover the agenda.

 The meeting will be held primarily in English, with simultaneous interpretation into Spanish and French.

 In an article published in The Journal of Peasant Studies, our Senior Research Fellow Dr Joanna Bourke Martignoni discusses – on the basis of research carried out at the Geneva Academy – the extent to which a feminist approach makes a difference to the realization of the rights to food, land, decent work, and social security.

 In our new Working Paper The United Nations Treaty Bodies in a Transition Period – Progress Review, Professor Olivier de Frouville shares his own views on the work of UN treaty bodies during the period running from March to December 2020.

 The 2021 Annual Conference will discuss the connectivity between national human rights actors and the Geneva-based international mechanisms.

 This book launch is part of our Human Rights Conversation series.
 It will discuss the book’s novel approach and content and the question of the domestic institutionalization of human rights.

 This short course, which can be followed in Geneva or online, will provide participants with an introduction to substantive human rights law.
 It will start with an introduction to the nature and sources of international human rights law and its place in the international legal system.
 The course will then provide a presentation of the main principles applicable to substantive rights (jurisdiction, obligation and limitations).